 Prepare well with regard to keeping finances in order.
 Finances don’t only include all the resources that a person will need while serving a prison term.
 Rather, a person should consider the resources family or loved ones will need at home.
 A person should prepare these financial arrangements before surrendering to prison.

 People convicted of white-collar crimes that involve deceit, or abuse of trust, may undergo particular problems.
 Banks and brokerage houses have been known to “fire” people, making them move accounts if the person has a conviction for a fraud-related offense.
-We’ve worked with people that had financial resources measured in ten figures.
-Despite their high net worth, banks and brokerage houses have fired them, ordering that the person move the money out of the bank within 30 days.
+Courts impose sentences on people of wealth, just as they impose sentences on people without means.
+Despite a high net worth, a person that has a fraud conviction may find that banks and brokerage houses fire them.
+Without warning, the financial institutions will order the person to withdraw money from the bank within 30 days.

-Losing a relationship with a financial institution can prove especially stressful if a person is in custody.
+Losing financial relationships can stress a person out at any time.
+While in custody, a person will be far less capable of opening new accounts.
 For that reason, we recommend that people create several options:

-- That way, if one institution closes an account, the person can transfer resources to another existing account.
+- By opening several accounts, a person may protect himself.
+If one institution closes an account, the person can transfer resources to another existing account.

 People without money in prison have more stress.
 That stress can lead to problems.
-The person who does not have a money plan in prison may communicate over the phone or through writing that brings problems with prison staff members.
+The person who does not have a financial plan becomes more vulnerable to problems while serving a sentence.
+Staff members sometimes issue disciplinary infractions when they hear a person in prison giving financial instructions over the telephone.
+Staff members may accuse a person of “running a business from prison” if they hear a person instructing a spouse to transfer funds from one account to another account.
 People who do not understand rules can face discipline.
 Disciplinary charges can lead to loss of phone access, the loss of email access.
-It can result in a loss of visiting.
-Every person should know and understand the rules.
-Learn about prison to make the most of the journey.
+It can result in a loss of visiting privileges.

 A person can live in prison without any money.
 But if a person doesn’t have access to money, the person may not be able to access the phone.
 The person cannot send mail or shop in the prison store.
 Like living in every American city, money makes life easier.